TACC/benchpro/README.md

 # bench-framework
-Framework to automate benchmarking of largescale HPC systems
+This is a framework to automate and standardize application benchmarking on largescale HPC systems.

 Currently there are 5 application profiles available for testing:
    - OpenFoam